 - Early Intervention support class where children usually attend for 2.5 hour sessions, two to three days a week.
 Class sizes range from five to eight children and children are aged between three and six years.

 Early intervention teachers work in partnership with parents and carers and other support agencies to plan personalised learning and support, based on the child's individual interests and personal care, health, social and wellbeing needs.

-A limited number of itinerant support teachers (early intervention) provide support to young children with disability or complex support needs as they transition to school or a Department early intervention program.
+A limited number of transition support teachers, early intervention provide support to young children with disability or complex support needs as they transition to school or a Department early intervention program.

 - develop individual, coordinated transition plans to support children moving from early education into school

 - establish and maintain links with a range of local services in the community.

 Itinerant support teachers (hearing or vision) provide support to children who are Deaf / Hard of hearing or Blind or with Low Vision.
 This service is available from the age of diagnosis.

 Access to support